sprucelabsai/sprucebot-skills-kit/docs/README.md

 This includes methods for common tasks like content-negotiation, cache freshness, proxy support, and redirection among others.
 Despite supplying a reasonably large number of helpful methods Koa maintains a small footprint, as no middleware are bundled.

 ### Getting Started
-Koa is on the bleeding edge of Javascript development.
-Koa uses generators.
-If you are not familiar with generators, [check this out](https://davidwalsh.name/es6-generators).
-They are much easier to debug, and much faster to develop.

 # Skill Requirements